ydsingh/alexa/README.md

 #### After Cooking (testing)

-* Review the [testing](testing#title) folder for various ways you can test your skill during development.
+* Review the [guides/testing](guides/testing) folder for various ways you can test your skill during development.

 <hr />